A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets

 \section{Introduction}

-Online medical consultation has shown great potential in improving the quality of healthcare services while reducing cost \citep{al2015online,singh2018online}, especially in the era of raging epidemics such as \textit{Coronavirus} \citep{singhal2020review}.
-This fact has accelerated the emergence of online medical communities like \textit{SteadyMD}\footnote{\href{https://www.steadymd.com}{https://www.steadymd.com}} and \textit{Haodafu}\footnote{\href{https://www.haodf.com/}{https://www.haodf.com/}}.
-These platforms provide a medium for doctors and patients to communicate with each other remotely, which is called telemedicine \citep{wootton2001telemedicine,craig2005introduction}.
+Online medical consultation has shown great potential in improving the quality of healthcare services while reducing cost \citep{singh2018online}, especially in the era of raging epidemics such as \emph{Coronavirus} \citep{singhal2020review}.
+This fact has accelerated the emergence of online medical communities like \emph{SteadyMD} (https://www.steadymd.com) and \emph{Haodafu} (https://www.haodf.com/).
+These platforms provide a medium for doctors and patients to communicate with each other remotely, which is called telemedicine \citep{wootton2001telemedicine}.

-Typically, in telemedicine, the patient first provides a brief summary of their physical condition, i.e., self-report, and then a doctor is designated to communicate with the patient to learn more about the patient's health condition.
+Typically, in telemedicine, the patient first provides a brief summary of their physical condition, i.e., self-report, then the doctor communicates with the patient to learn more about the patient's health condition.
 After sufficient inquiry, the doctor may make a diagnosis and provide further medical advice.
 The electronic record of this process is called Medical Consultation Record (MCR).
 Figure \ref{fig:mcr_sample} demonstrates an example of MCR, which consists of patient's self-report, plain text of dialogue and corresponding disease category.

 Recently, researchers have paid close attention to develop automatic approaches to facilitate online consultation service.
-Research topics include medical named entity recognition \citep{zhou2021end}, drug recommendation \citep{zheng2021drug}, automatic text-based diagnosis \citep{chen2020towards}, health question answering \citep{he2020infusing}, medical report generation \citep{joshi2020dr} and dialogue policy \citep{wei2018task}.
+Research topics include medical named entity recognition \citep{zhou2021end}, drug recommendation \citep{zheng2021drug}, automatic text-based diagnosis \citep{chen2020towards}, health question answering \citep{he-etal-2020-infusing}, medical report generation \citep{joshi-etal-2020-dr} and diagnostic policy \citep{wei2018task,10.1093/bioinformatics/btac744}.
 Although progresses have been made to support automatic medical consultation from different perspectives, there is still a large gap between existing work and real-world application.
-We summarize this gap to two major limitations: 1) Lack of unified design of frameworks and tasks for automatic medical consultation; 2) Lack of benchmark datasets to support the development of research and application.
+We summarize this gap to two major limitations: 1) Lack of design of frameworks and tasks for automatic medical consultation; 2) Lack of benchmark datasets to support the development of research and application.